 Using your CMS to start designing your website

 - Consider your audience and the resources you want to offer them on your website.
 Different groups of constituents and supporters have different needs.
 For example, maybe you need to provide a form on your website that constituents in need can fill out to receive holiday meal groceries.
 Or perhaps you know your donors would respond well to an online donation form.
 In that case, look at donation form design inspiration for guidance, optimizing your form’s questions, making your form mobile responsive, or creating multiple ways your donors can give.
-Before you start designing your site, make a list of all the resources like these that you want to include so that you know everything you need to tackle.
+Before you start designing your site, list all the resources like these that you want to include so that you know everything you need to tackle.

 - Leverage themes and templates to establish a professional and aesthetically-pleasing look.
 Once you know all of the resources you want to add to your website, you should start creating a great visual look for your site.
 Use the themes and templates your CMS offers to get started, focusing on functionality and style to choose which ones will best communicate your organization’s goals and help your supporters take action to help move your mission forward.
 But remember that generic themes and templates will leave your nonprofit looking like many other nonprofits, so always consider custom website design if your budget permits it.

 - Brand your website to focus on your mission.
 Your nonprofit’s brand is everything that makes your organization stand out from the crowd, including your logo, slogan, color scheme, imagery, and even seemingly small things, like the fonts you use.
-Once you’ve picked the right theme and templates to work off of, customize your website to represent your organization by incorporating these branding elements.
+Once you’ve picked the suitable theme and templates to work off of, customize your website to represent your organization by incorporating these branding elements.
 A little branding will go a long way in helping your organization look professional and consistent between its offline and online operations.